 As a student at the Birmingham Foundation Academy, you will be fully immersed in student life at the University and will be a greatly valued member of the student community.
 You will live and study alongside our undergraduate and postgraduate students, free to take advantage of our wide range of academic, sporting and cultural facilities.

 The Birmingham Foundation Academy offers you a range of distinctive benefits:

-You will be taught entirely on the University’s renowned Edgbaston campus
+You will be taught entirely on the University’s stunning Edgbaston campus

-You will have the choice of academic modules, taught by respected Birmingham academics
+You will study a range of academic modules, taught by respected Birmingham academics

 You will be a fully integrated member of our student community, with access to all